What is Placenta Encapsulation?

 - restore iron levels

 Your mind may be put at ease by reading the new study by University of Nevada, Las Vegas and Oregon State (published May 2, 2018) that was published in Birth.
-This study looked at ~23,000 babies and found that their mothers’ consumption of their encapsulated placenta put them at no increased risk for hospitalization or death than babies whose mothers did not consume their placenta.
+This study looked at ~23,000 babies.
+It found that their mothers’ consumption of their encapsulated placenta put them at no increased risk for hospitalization or death than babies whose mothers did not consume their placenta.

-If you have any questions about placenta encapsulation with Blissful Birthing, feel free to send us an email, give us a call, or send a text.
+If you have any questions about this service please reach out.
 We want you to feel confident in the decision you are making.